a-rahimi/streaming/README.md

 compiled_algo_multi_stream = Stream (stream_id, T), State[max_streams] → (Stream (stream_id, T), State[max_streams])
 ```

-This compiled function uses SIMD instructions to gather and modify the enetries
+This compiled function uses SIMD instructions to gather and modify the entries
 of the state vector.
 Since `algo` can be recursively defined in terms of other
 `algos`, `algo_multi_stream` will similarly depend recursively on other
 `algo_multi_stream`s and so too can `compiled_algo_multi_stream`s.